 Upcoming course dates

 Visit the links below to enroll in upcoming online courses or view the most recent course run.
-Online courses run in regular intervals.
-Past course instances are archived and can be accessed outside the regular course cycle.
+Online courses run in regular intervals or on a rolling basis.
 Links to the next offering will be updated as they become available.

-* Please note: If the course offering is in archive mode, the material will not be fully accessible until the next run date.
+* Please note: Material may not be accessible until the next run date.
 We will update the next offering as new dates are announced.

 J-PAL 101x: Evaluating Social Programs

-Learn why randomized evaluations matter and how they can be used to rigorously measure the social impact of development programs through this interactive, online version of our in-person executive education course.
+Learn why randomized evaluations matter and how they can be used to rigorously measure the impact of social programs through this interactive, online version of our flagship in-person training course.
 Learners will gain a thorough understanding of randomized evaluations and how they are conducted in real-world settings.

 The self-paced course is available in three languages and is free of cost, except for a small fee for an optional certificate of completion.
 Visit the course pages below to learn more and register.